sudhakapali/cpi_fpi_datareader/README.md

 # CPI_FPI_dataproduct_reader

 Python file readers for the FPI winds and temperature data product files, which are produced by the FPI data analysis software.
+<li> docs : Documentation of the data format of the FPI winds data product files (*winds.dat) and temperature data product files (*temps.dat)
 <li>read_fpi_temps.py : Python program to read CPI FPI temperature data product files
 <li>read_fpi_winds.py : Python program to read CPI FPI winds data product files
 <li>data : Subfolder with sample winds and temperature data products which are used as input to the following test programs.